kalperenctnr/Human-Movement-Prediction/README.md

 # Human-Movement-Prediction
 Human Movement Prediction from Time Series Data

-classifying human activity (downstairs=1, jogging=2, sit-
-ting=3, standing=4, upstairs=5, walking=6) from movement signals measured with three
+Classification of human activity (downstairs=1, jogging=2, sit- ting=3, standing=4, upstairs=5, walking=6) from movement signals measured with three
 sensors simultaneously.
 The dataset contains time series of training and testing data (trX and tstX), and their corresponding labels (trY and tstY).
 The length of